Public service harassment investigations only 'scratch the surface,' say experts

 'It's a much bigger problem'

-"So the integrity commissioner picking out a couple of cases to expose — it's laughable, really.
+According to the 2014 public service employee survey, nearly one in five public servants claimed to be victims of harassment on the job.
+Hutton said that's considerable."So the integrity commissioner picking out a couple of cases to expose — it's laughable, really.
 It's a much bigger problem, I think, than from just reading a couple of case reports," he said.

 "It is not surprising … however, the government needs to address this problem because of the impact on the health of employees and the effectiveness and efficiency of the organization," said Ruth McKay, an associate professor with the Sprott School of Business at Carleton University.
 "It costs more to clean up the mess after a bully has been free to roam than to address the issue in a preventative way."